jpedro/tabl/README.md

 - [ ] Runes, nils and prob others are not printed correctly

 - [ ] Columns and Values should be their own structs (avoids duplicated calls)

 - [ ] Columns can have unit and separate colors

-- [ ] Support alternate row colours
+- [ ] Support alternate row and column colors

 - [ ] Highlighted values at row or cell level